-Now, as ever, evolution is key when it comes to the Golf’s design.
-Volkswagen Group design boss Walter de Silva suggests that much of the Golf’s success “lies in its continuity”.
+Now, as ever, evolution is key to the Golf’s design.
+Volkswagen Group design boss Walter de Silva has suggested that much of the Golf’s success “lies in its continuity”.
 People liked what they saw in the past, and they like this Golf now, too.

 What lies beneath, however, is more important than surface fripperies.
-You’ll probably already know that Volkswagen’s new, flexible MQB architecture features here.
-It’s not new just for the Golf, of course, and it has already made its debut elsewhere within the group, most relevantly for this test underneath the Audi A3.
+You’ll probably already know that Volkswagen’s flexible MQB architecture features here.

 It’s a steel monocoque construction whose body-in-white is said by VW to weigh 23kg less than its predecessor’s, thus contributing to the claimed 100kg weight reduction over Mk6 Golf variants.
 That’s despite it being longer and wider at a still-compact 4255 and 1799mm respectively.

 Volkswagen says a base 2.0 TDI like we put through Autocar's full road test could weigh as little as 1354kg.
-But there’s no disgrace that, well equipped and full of fuel, it came up 10kg short of 1400kg, especially given that the Volvo V40 D3 we tested last year tipped the scales at 1545kg.
+But there’s no disgrace that, well equipped and full of fuel, it came up 10kg short of 1400kg on our scales, especially given that the Volvo V40 D3 we tested tipped the scales at 1545kg.